htcondor/htcondor/docs/admin-manual/introduction-to-configuration.rst

     labelparam:IPv4Address

  ``$(IPV4_ADDRESS)``\ :index:`IPV4_ADDRESS`
-    The ASCII string version of the local machine's “most public” IPv4 address; unset if the local machine has no IPv4 address.
+    The ASCII string version of the local machine's "most public" IPv4 address; unset if the local machine has no IPv4 address.

-    See ``IP_ADDRESS`` about “most public”.
+    See ``IP_ADDRESS`` about "most public".

  ``$(IPV6_ADDRESS)``\ :index:`IPV6_ADDRESS`
-    The ASCII string version of the local machine's “most public” IPv6 address; unset if the local machine has no IPv6 address.
+    The ASCII string version of the local machine's "most public" IPv6 address; unset if the local machine has no IPv6 address.

-    See ``IP_ADDRESS`` about “most public”.
+    See ``IP_ADDRESS`` about "most public".

  ``$(IP_ADDRESS_IS_V6)``\ :index:`IP_ADDRESS_IS_V6`
     A boolean which is true if and only if ``IP_ADDRESS``